qcodespp/qcodespp.github.io/docs/source/index.rst

 If you have always wanted to run your measurements using python but found QCoDeS too daunting, qcodes++ is the package for you. qcodes++ features:

-* Simple yet powerful methods for running experiments and storing data
+* Simple yet powerful methods for running experiments and collecting data
 * True live plotting featuring sub-second, point-by-point updates without performance impact
 * A feature-rich offline plotting/analysis tool for publication-quality figures, including curve fitting, making linecuts of 2D data, smoothing, taking derivatives and more
 * Text-based data storage for easy access and long-term stability